 The reflection and correlation between the starry heavens and the material body is often termed the macrocosm and the microcosm with Hermetic thought.

 Medical Astrology, traditionally known as Iatromathematis, is an ancient system of astrology, one of many branches of astrology.
-Just as the ancient Orient and Asia had Traditional Chinese Medicine and Ayurvedic medicine, ancient Europe had the sophisticated system of Traditional Western Astrology and astrological herbalsim.
+Just as the ancient Orient and Asia had Traditional Chinese Medicine and Ayurvedic medicine, ancient Europe had the sophisticated system of Traditional Western Astrology and Astrological Herbalsim.
 However, astrology in general underpins both the western and eastern traditional healthcare systems to this day.

-Anatomy, physiology, pathology and aetiology of the human body, and therapuetic herbs, homeopathic remedies and essential oils are placed in association with the celestial heavens; luminaries, wandering stars, astrological signs and fixed stars along with the earthly seasons and the five elements of fire, air, water, earth and aether.
+Anatomy, physiology, pathology and aetiology of the human body, and therapeutic herbs, homeopathic remedies and essential oils are placed in association with the celestial heavens; luminaries, wandering stars, astrological signs and fixed stars along with the earthly seasons and the five elements of fire, air, water, earth and aether.

 Sowing, harvesting, preparing and administering herbal preparations, along with massage, and other treatments can be organised at the best astrological times to maximise benefit wanted and to avoid unhelpful influence.
 This can be especially useful for fertility treatments, dental or other organised surgery, which can be planned to the most suitable times to avoid associated complications such as extended healing times.
 This exempts emergency treatments and first aid necessities which should obviously be dealt with immediately.